top of page

 Emotional Honesty and Vulnerability

 Authenticity thrives on emotional truth.
-I look for stories that let sapphic character be complex—strong and scared, brave and unsure, open and guarded.
+I look for stories that allow sapphic characters to be complex—strong and scared, brave and unsure, open and guarded.
 Avoiding performative or “flawless” portrayals makes their love more relatable.

 Representation Beyond Identity Labels

 Authenticity isn’t about checking boxes.
-You want to show how characters live and love as queer people without constant exploitation.
+It’s about showing how characters live and love as queer people without constant exploitation.
 For example, a casual mention of an ex-girlfriend, a subtle nod to pride events, or a shared understanding between characters—these details feel real.

 Final Thoughts

-Authenticity isn’t about following rules, but about writing with empathy and respect.
-A sapphic love story feel real when it reflects the nuances, joy, and courage or being queer and in love.
-This kind of authenticity makes reader feel seen—and that’s what makes sapphic fiction so powerful.
+Authenticity isn’t about following rules.
+It’s about writing with empathy and respect.
+A sapphic love story feels real when it reflects the nuances, joy, and courage of being queer and in love.
+This kind of authenticity makes readers feel seen—and that’s what makes sapphic fiction so powerful.

 Comments